-Core Web Vitals is a group of metrics used to measure the different aspects of the user experience; perceived page load speed, responsiveness and visual stability to assess if the user is receiving a positive user experience from the technical elements of a webpage.
+Core Web Vitals are a group of metrics that Google uses to measure the different aspects of the user experience; perceived page load speed, responsiveness and visual stability to assess if the user is receiving a positive user experience from the technical elements of a webpage.

 Please note: assessments are performed at a page-level, not a domain-level.

-- First Input Delay (FID) measures the time between a user taking an action (input latency) on a site (e.g. clicking a button) and and the browser being able to begin processing event handlers in response to that interaction.
+• First Input Delay (FID) measures the time between a user taking an action (input latency) on a site (e.g. clicking a button) and the browser being able to begin processing event handlers in response to that interaction.

 How do I pass the Core Web Vitals assessment?